SkewerSpot/ss-menu-app/README.md

 - There's a whole bunch of hardcodings (currency unit, menus, outlets, etc.)
 - iOS version is missing
 - Several parts of UI/UX have rooms for improvement
+- No special arrangements for accessibility
+- Missing i18n (internationlization) and l10n (localization)
+- No automated tests (_bummer!_)
+- No CI/CD

 ## Why You Should Use It?